nmrenyi/open-folder-with-vscode-from-finder/README.md

-# Open Visual Studio Code From Finder On Mac
+# Open Folder and File With Visual Studio Code From Finder On Mac

 ## Demo